poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

     1.1
     ~ $ python3 -c "import logging; print(logging.__version__)"
     0.5.1.2
-    ~ $ python3 -m subprocess #This should return nothing
+    ~ $ python3 -m subprocess #Should return nothing
-    ~ $ python3 -m threading #This should return nothing
+    ~ $ python3 -m threading #Should return nothing

-If some of the libraries throw `'ImportError'` or `'no module named ...'` error, try to install them with:
+If some of the libraries throw `'ImportError'` or `'no module named ...'` error, install them with:

 On ubuntu linux: